vibhavnirmal/InstaChatSave/README.md

 All the chats will be saved as .txt file in that folder.

-If you Find anything to improved Please Let me know.
+If you Find anything to be improved, Please Let me know.

 Dont Copy the idea or dont directy use it elsewhere without giving Credits.